thomasforth/pricespaidbyward/README.md

 Using [Land Registry open data on home sales prices](http://landregistry.data.gov.uk/) to calculate the median price paid for UK home sales by ward, local authority, NUTS2 region, and 2017 UK Parliamentary constituency in England & Wales.

 ## Usage
 The software is written in C# and WPF.
 The included binary should run on any x64 Windows machine.
 You will need about 5GB of free RAM to parse the full prices paid file but much less to parse a monthly extract.
-The software expects three files to be in the same folder as the .exe,
+The software expects four files to be in the same folder as the .exe,
 1. `Postcode_to_LocalAuthorityCode_to_Wardcode.csv`
 2. `2015.04.03.postcode_to_constituency_lookup.tsv`
 3. `Ward_to_Local_Authority_District_to_County_to_Region_to_Country_December_2016_Lookup_in_United_Kingdom_V2.csv`
+4. `CPI_deflator_2017_October2017.csv`

 If they're not there it will crash.
-It will ask you to point to a third file containing [prices paid data from The Land Registry](http://landregistry.data.gov.uk/) -- I strongly recommend using the most recent year of data during testing.
+It will ask you to point to a fifth file containing [prices paid data from The Land Registry](http://landregistry.data.gov.uk/) -- I strongly recommend using the most recent year of data during testing.
 You can use the full dataset later.

 The software creates two outputs,
 1. `pricespaid_augmented.tsv` -- a tab-seperated value with the following columns -- Sale Year, Ward Code, Local Authority Code, Constituency Code, NUTS2 region code, Price Paid.
 Each row represents a home sale.